Amaimersion/yandex-disk-telegram-bot/README.md

 ./scripts/telegram/set_webhook.sh <TELEGRAM_BOT_TOKEN> <SERVER_URL> "--proxy <PROXY>"
 ```

+From Telegram documentation:
-If you'd like to make sure that the Webhook request comes from Telegram, Telegram recommend using a secret path in the URL, e.g. `https://www.example.com/<token>`.
-Since nobody else knows your bot‘s token, you can be pretty sure it’s Telegram.
+> If you'd like to make sure that the Webhook request comes from Telegram, we recommend using a secret path in the URL, e.g. `https://www.example.com/<token>`.
+Since nobody else knows your bot‘s token, you can be pretty sure it’s us.

 ### Yandex.Disk